joehahn/exes-n-ohs/README.md

 so this neural net is a pair of convolution + pooling layers, and such networks are typically used on image data.
-Note that our task--which is to classify a pair of (x,y) coordinates--is akin to performing image classification on images containing a single nonzero pixel, and is why CNET model is used here.
+Note that our task--which is to classify a pair of (x,y) coordinates--is akin to performing image classification on images having a single nonzero pixel, and is why CNET model is used here.
-But our CNET model also has a singe dense input layer of N=10^2 neurons that is then reshaped into a 10x10 grid, and its purpose is to recast the (x,y) input as a onehot-encoded image grid
+But our CNET model also has a singe dense input layer having N=10^2 neurons that is then reshaped into a 10x10 grid, and its purpose is to onehot-encode the (x,y) input across a 10x10 image.

 five layers, an input layer having N=2 neurons to receive each record's (x,y) coordinates, three densely-connected